FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Rectify the back btn.
 I don't wanna go back to the forms.
 Resources section on going back looses state how do i deal with this....
 I might have to pass the chapterID as i go to the form and once i go back...
 Remember i have complete complete of my routes ....
 They access what i want them to access.
 - Loophole found while creating notes .... notesID is null....
 Refetching uses this notes ID currently i have to refresh for the changes to kick in.
+- Play around with the btns opacity with the primary color still on..
+See what pops.
+- Restore dashboard button on homepage.
+- Time to have fun with the functionalities achieved...
+Create toggle button to enable / disable admin.
+Create direct links to user form for admin and tutor registration a home btn background is desirable while registering.
 - Limit query retries to 3 times.
 - Spread admin dashboard styling to tutor dashboard.
 - Find out if it is necessary to await mongoose methods.